geoalgo/slurmpilot/README.md

 ## 🤔 Why Slurmpilot?

-While tools like [SkyPilot](https://github.com/skypilot-org/skypilot) and [Submitit](https://github.com/facebookincubator/submitit) are excellent, Slurmpilot offers a more flexible, multi-cluster experience tailored for academic research environments where Docker might not be available.
-We focus on sending source files directly, avoiding serialization issues and providing a seamless CLI for managing your experiments.
+Slurmpilot is designed for academic research environments: multi-cluster support, no Docker requirement, source files sent directly, and a CLI-first workflow for managing experiments.

 ## ✨ Core Features